Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Introduction

 \begin{theorem} Generic fiber-bunched linear cocycles over a non-uniformly hyperbolic system have simple Lyapunov spectrum. \end{theorem}

-The precise statement of our results, which provide an affirmative answer to a conjecture of Viana in \cite{Almost}, p.
-648, in the fiber-bunched context, will appear by the end of Section~\ref{definitions} after some preliminary definitions.
-It means that the set linear cocycles whose Lyapunov exponents are all different contains an open and dense set of fiber-bunched cocycles.
-It is worth noticing that those other questions have also attracted the attention of many mathematicians and have already been answered in some specific contexts (see for instance \cite{BBB, BP, Be2,BeVar, BGV03, BoV04, DK_b, Po16, LLE} and references therein).
-One should mention that in the case of the dynamical cocycle, corresponding to the cocycle $Df$ over the diffeomorphism $f$, fewer results are known.
+Since we need some preliminary definitions, the precise statement of our result is at the end of Section~\ref{definitions} after some preliminary definitions.
+It provides an affirmative answer to a conjecture of Viana in \cite{Almost}, p.
+648, in the context of fiber-bunched cocycles: the set of linear cocycles whose Lyapunov exponents are all different contains an open and dense set of fiber-bunched cocycles.
+We remark that other similar questions have also attracted the attention of the community and have already been answered in some specific contexts, see \cite{BBB, BP, Be2,BeVar, BGV03, BoV04, DK_b, Po16, LLE} and references therein.
+We also remark that for the \textit{dynamical cocycle}, corresponding to the cocycle $Df$ over the diffeomorphism $f$, fewer results are known.